Exxon CEO says hopes Mexico extends oil reforms

-NEW YORK (Reuters) - Exxon Mobil (XOM.N) would be interested in investing in Mexico’s oil and gas sector, but only if the Mexican government allows the company to own some energy reserves, its chief executive said on Wednesday.
+NEW YORK, June 27 (Reuters) - Exxon Mobil would be interested in investing in Mexico’s oil and gas sector, b ut only if the Mexican government allows the company to own some energy reserves, its chief executive said on Wednesday.

 “We’re not real keen on service contracts, we’re not real keen on fixed margin contracts.
 Although we have some of those, they’re not particularly great for us,” Exxon Mobil CEO Rex Tillerson told reporters after a speech.